The Estée Lauder Companies: Marketing

 In 2015, Estée Lauder signed model Kendall Jenner to promote the brand.

 In 2017, the company announced Violette Serrat as their Global Beauty Director.

 Alvin Chereskin, the founder of AC&R, was the long-time creative partner of the company.

+Current roster of Estée Lauder Global Ambassadors include Ana de Armas, Amanda Gorman, Bianca Brandolini d'Adda, Carolyn Murphy, Grace Elizabeth, Imaan Hammam, Karlie Kloss, Manushi Chhillar and Yang Mi.
+In 2024, the company announced singer, songwriter and actress, IU, as their first Korean Global Brand Ambassador.

 Operations and finances

 Finances

 For fiscal year 2016, the Estée Lauder Companies achieved net sales of $11.26 billion, a 4% increase compared with $10.78 billion in the prior year.
-Net earnings for the year were $1.11 billion, a 2% increase compared with $1.09 billion last year, and diluted net earnings per common share rose 5% to $2.96, compared with $2.82 reported in the prior year.
+Net earnings for the year were $1.11 billion, a 2% increase compared with $1.09 billion in the previous year, and diluted net earnings per common share rose 5% to $2.96, compared with $2.82 reported in the prior year.
 As of 2018, Estée Lauder Companies ranked 258 on the Fortune 500 list of the largest United States corporations by revenue.

 Executive management

-Leonard A. Lauder is chairman emeritus.
-William P. Lauder is executive chairman.
-Fabrizio Freda is president and chief executive officer.
+Leonard A. Lauder was chairman emeritus.
+William P. Lauder is the chairman of the board.
+Fabrizio Freda was president and chief executive officer from 2009 through 2024.
+As of 2025, Stéphane de la Faverie, the former executive group president, was named president and CEO of ELC.

+International operations

+Jeanette Sarkisian Wagner was president of the company's International Operations division, who quickly introduced the brand's product line to the women of the Soviet Union and China when those countries began to open up in the 1980s and '90s.
+Under Wagner, the division went from a small and relatively unprofitable arm of Estée Lauder to one that brought in about half of the company's revenue.
+She oversaw the opening of the company's first location in the USSR one week after the fall of the Berlin Wall.
+Wagner launched marketing campaigns in over 100 countries for the company.

-Breast Cancer Awareness Campaign (BCA)
+Breast Cancer Awareness campaign

-In October 1992, the BCA campaign was launched by Evelyn Lauder (Estée's daughter in law) who co-created the "Pink Ribbon" with SELF magazine as a symbol of breast health.
-Since then, millions of people globally have heard the message about the importance of breast health and early detection can save lives.
+In October 1992, the Breast Cancer Awareness campaign was launched by Evelyn Lauder (Estée's daughter-in-law) who co-created the "Pink Ribbon" with Self magazine as a symbol of breast health.